 Did you know that some families can access FREE braces for their kids teeth?
 This little known, free option will mean that the question ‘how much do braces cost?’ will not be one your family may need to ask.
-We investigated and found out how to get free braces in Australia for kids and adults.
+We investigated and found out how to get free braces for low income families in Australia.

 How much do braces normally cost in Australia?

-The cost of braces can vary greatly in Australia and it depends on a variety of factors!
+If you want to know how much are braces in Australia, it is important to understand that the cost of braces can vary greatly and it depends on a variety of factors!
 You will need to think about which type of braces you want.
 You can choose from Metal, Ceramic, Lingual and Invisalign.

-There are many different types of braces.
-Let’s look at what is would cost for braces if you were planning on paying for braces in Australia:
+Let’s look at what it would cost for braces if you were planning on paying for braces in Australia:

 - Ceramic braces (top and bottom teeth): $5,000 – $8,500